-While Microsoft pointed out many uses of Windows 10 at its Jan 21 2015 event, it missed out on Internet of Things.
+While Microsoft has pointed out many uses of Windows 10, it missed out on the Internet of Things.
 Or, at least, did not bring up the topic.
-It talked about desktop version of Windows 10, mobile version of Windows 10 and Windows 10 for Surface Hub and more but did not drop a hint that it is bringing Windows 10 into the realm of Internet of Things.
-The article tries to decode how the future of Internet of Things can change with Windows 10 at its core.
+It talked about the desktop version of Windows 10, Windows 10 for Surface Hub, and more but did not drop a hint that it is bringing Windows 10 into the realm of the Internet of Things.
+The article tries to decode how the future of the Internet of Things can change with Windows 10 at its core.

 Windows 10 for Internet of Things

-In the recent developments, the most important are availability of Windows 10 for a range of devices and the upgraded version of Raspberry Pi.
-There have been more developments but they are out of scope of this article.
-We focus on Windows 10 for Internet of Things in this post.
+In recent developments, the most important is the availability of Windows 10 for a range of devices and the upgraded version of Raspberry Pi.
+There have been more developments but they are out of the scope of this article.
+We focus on Windows 10 for the Internet of Things in this post.

 More Coding Options As Windows Does All Essential Work